Skip to content

 Combat Focus: Combat Focus will be best suited to a character concept that is straight forward and does a small number of things very well.
 This is accomplished by the combat focus sub-progression offering more HP, and more feats.
 They do suffer a lack of skill points.

-Generalist: Generalist is suited for a more broad concept of a character.
+Generalist: Generalist is suited for a broader concept of a character.
 One that might excel in a moderate number of things.
 As they level they gain a mix of abilities and feats.
-A generalist sub-progression have average health and a moderate amount of extra skill points.
+A generalist sub-progression has average health and a moderate amount of extra skill points.

 Specialist: Specialists often have a lot of abilities, and often have many ways of dealing with situations as a result.
 They get many abilities as they level.
-However, they do suffer from lower HP, but also have large amount of skills.
+However, they do suffer from lower HP, but also have a large number of skills.

 Universal Progression